Everything You Need to Know about GMAT Test Day

 Penalties for Violations

 Test-takers who fail to follow all of the above policies will receive sanctions that range from cancellation of scores all the way up to lifetime testing bans, depending on the nature of the violation.
-Policy violations (accessing electronic devices, accessing study guides, improper storage of items, or accessing other unauthorized items) result in score cancellation, indication of a violation on official score reports, and testing bans of one to three years.
-Serious policy violations (disrupting others, falsifying score reports, taking the test for others, disclosing test content, or providing fraudulent payment) can lead to testing bans of one year to life as well as revocation of scores and notification to schools.
+Policy violations (accessing electronic devices, accessing study guides, improper storage of items, or accessing other unauthorized items) result in score cancellation, indication of a violation on official score reports, and testing bans of up to five years.
+Serious policy violations (falsifying score reports, taking the test for others, disclosing test content, or providing fraudulent payment) can lead to testing bans of one year to life as well as revocation of scores and school notification.